Tony is a superhero and comic book enthusiast who enjoys sharing his musings with others through writing.

 Michael Keaton deserves tremendous credit for delivering a brilliant on-screen interpretation of Adrian Toomes, The Vulture, from The Amazing Spider-Man comics.

-The Vulture debuted decades ago in The Amazing Spider Man issue #2, and the villain appeared quite atypical in comparison to traditional comic book villains.
-This was due to his advanced age.
-The Vulture was probably the only super-villain whose mania derived from being a cantankerous curmudgeon.
+The Vulture debuted decades ago in The Amazing Spider-Man issue #2, and the villain appeared quite atypical compared to traditional comic book villains.
+One trait setting The Vulture apart was his advanced age.
+The Vulture was probably the only super-villain whose mania derived from being a cantankerous, part-retirement curmudgeon.
 Stan Lee and Steve Ditko choose not to hide neither The Vulture's face and age.
 The villain didn't wear a mask and sought not to protect his identity.
 As noted in a previous hub, villains created during the early run of Spider-Man seem to highlight the generation gap between alienated comic book readers and an older generation.
 The Vulture, like Dr. Octopus, personified this antagonistic generational gap.
 Superficially, the bitter nature of the Vulture seemed to play to "angry old man" stereotypes.
-Neither stereotyping nor superficial explanation get to the true core of his anger.
+Neither stereotyping nor superficial explanation gets to the true core of his anger.